 As a general guideline, if your combined gross household income exceeds £100,000, it is unlikely that you would qualify for a bursary.

-You can read our OHSET Privacy Policy here.
+You can read the OHSET Privacy Policy here.

 Frequently Asked Questions